Kaelin Clay

-Kaelin Clay (born January 3, 1992) is a former American football wide receiver.
-He was drafted by the Tampa Bay Buccaneers in the sixth round of the 2015 NFL Draft and played college football at Utah.
+Kaelin Clay (born January 3, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Utah Utes, earning first-team All-American honors in 2014.
+He was selected by the Tampa Bay Buccaneers in the sixth round of the 2015 NFL draft.

-Early years
+Early life

 Clay attended Long Beach Polytechnic High School in Long Beach, California.
 He caught 20 passes for 502 yards and six touchdowns in his junior season on a team that won the Southern Section title.
 He began his SuperPrep All-American and All-Moore League senior season as a wide receiver before moving to the backfield for the final four games.
 He rushed for 1,048 yards and posted another 524 receiving to combine for 1,572 rushing and receiving yards as a senior while scoring 15 touchdowns (eight receiving, seven rushings) and adding 13 punt returns for 206 yards.
 Clay was ranked as the No. 53 wide receiver nationally by Rivals.com and the media outlet's No. 79 player overall in the state of California.

 Also a standout track & field athlete, Clay finished third in the state in the 100-meter dash (10.44) and fourth in the 200-meter dash (21.07) as a senior in 2010 with career-best times in both.
 He helped his track squad win Moore League titles in each his four seasons, while he was a four-time winner (100 meters, 200 meters, 4x100 meter relay, 4x400 meter relay) at the league track meet in each of his final two seasons, as well as the winner in both the 100m and 200m for each of his final three campaigns.

 College career

 Clay played one year at Utah after transferring from Mt.
 San Antonio College, where he was named first-team all-conference with 16 touchdowns.
-He made four different All-American teams as a return specialist in 2014 with Utah and was named first-team All-Pac-12 as a return specialist.
+He made four different All-American teams as a return specialist in 2014 with Utah and was named first-team All-Pac-12 Conference as a return specialist.
 He also finished the season with a punt return average of 15.0 and three touchdowns.
 Also returned a kickoff for a touchdown last season and had a 24.9 average on kickoff returns.

-On November 8, 2014, Clay received national coverage when, with Utah up 7-0 against the Oregon Ducks, on what would have been Clay's defining 79-yard touchdown for his collegiate career, he celebrated prematurely and dropped the ball on the 1-yard line, allowing Oregon's Joe Walker to recover the ball and return it 99 yards for a touchdown in the opposite direction, changing the potential 14–0 score to a 7–7 tie; Oregon would go on to win the game 51–27.
+On November 8, 2014, Clay received national coverage when, with Utah up 7–0 against the Oregon Ducks, on what would have been Clay's defining 79-yard touchdown for his collegiate career, he celebrated prematurely and dropped the ball on the 1-yard line, allowing Oregon's Joe Walker to recover the ball and return it 99 yards for a touchdown in the opposite direction, changing the potential 14–0 score to a 7–7 tie; Oregon would go on to win the game 51–27.